A protest against GMOs takes place outside of the Brandenburg Gate in Berlin.

-German Agriculture Minister Christian Schmidt told government officials that he will seek to implement the European Union's "opt-out" rule to stop GMO crop cultivation in the country, including those varieties which may be approved by the EU, according to documents seen by Reuters this week.
+German Agriculture Minister Christian Schmidt told government officials that he will seek to implement the European Union's "opt-out" rule to stop GMO crop cultivation in the country, including those varieties that may be approved by the EU, according to documents seen by Reuters this week.

 Individual regions in Germany will have until September 11 to inform Schmidt if they wish to be included in the opt-out.
 Germany will then have until October 3 to tell the EU whether or not it will participate in the cultivation program.

-As agriculture ministry spokesperson Christian Fronczak told Bloomberg, "The German government is clear in that it seeks a nationwide cultivation ban."
+Agriculture ministry spokesperson Christian Fronczak told Bloomberg, "The German government is clear in that it seeks a nationwide cultivation ban."

 "There's resistance from all sides, from the public to the farmers," Fronczak said.